Profile API

 FROM Merged_Customers

-Use the hashed email address as the lookup key for the endpoint, generate the index, and then build real-time workflows that your brand can use to personalize website, app, and browser experiences for your customers.
+Use the hashed email address as the lookup key for the endpoint, generate the index, and then build workflows that your brand can use to personalize website, app, and browser experiences for your customers.

 Wireless access points